hitsz-ids/duetector/README.md

 ## How to contribute

-You are very welcome to join!
-[Raise an Issue](https://github.com/hitsz-ids/duetector/issues/new) or submit a Pull Request.

-Please refer to the [Developer Documentation](./CONTRIBUTING.md).
+Starting with the [good first issue](https://github.com/hitsz-ids/duetector/issues/70) and reading our [contributing guidelines](./CONTRIBUTING.md).

-Learn about the design ideas and architecture of this project here: [DESIGN DOCUMENTS](./docs/design/README.md).
+Learn about the designing and architecture of this project here: [docs/design](./docs/design/README.md).

 ## License

-This project uses Apache-2.0 license, please refer to [LICENSE](https://github.com/hitsz-ids/duetector/blob/main/LICENSE).
+This project uses Apache-2.0 license, please refer to [LICENSE](./LICENSE).